jeysonj2/laravel-base-proyect/AI Agent Context.md

   - Simple syntax like `./shell-scripts/test.sh Unit\\Models\\RoleTest Feature\\Auth\\LoginTest`
   - Proper handling of backslash escaping in test class names
   - Integration with Laravel's test filtering capabilities using the `--filter` option
+- Enhanced email verification system:
+  - Added a web interface for email verification that shows a success or error page
+  - Created an environment variable `EMAIL_VERIFICATION_URL` to specify a custom URL for email verification
+  - Created a configuration file `verification.php` to manage email verification settings
+  - Modified the email template to use the configured URL or fall back to the default web interface
+  - Created responsive and user-friendly verification success and error pages
+  - Added a new `verifyWeb` method to the `EmailVerificationController` to handle web-based verification
+  - Added comprehensive tests for the web verification interface
+  - Updated Swagger documentation for the new web-based verification endpoint
+  - Maintained backward compatibility with the API-based verification endpoint

 **Important Notes:**

 - We are using Docker Compose during development, so everything runs in containers and not directly from the terminal.
 Any command that needs to be executed must be done inside the containers.
-Please read the docker-compose.yml file to understand the service names in context.
+Please read the `docker-compose.yml` file to get familiar with the services names.
+- Shell scripts located in the folder `./shell-scripts` can run directly in the terminal, they contain the proper docker compose command for each.
 - We are working with Laravel 12, so all solutions must be adapted to this version.
 If necessary, consult the official Laravel 12 documentation at <https://laravel.com/docs/12.x>.
 - Environment variables are obtained as strings, so explicit casting to other data types is necessary when required.
 - We will communicate in Spanish or English; however, all generated code, along with messages and comments, must be in English to comply with international standards.
 - When adding a new feature, please add the related PHPdoc, Swagger annotations and tests.
 - When modifying a feature, please update the related PHPdoc, Swagger annotations and tests if necessary.
-- Every time I write to you (Github Copilot Agent Mode) in your prompt the sentence: `tested and approved` or `probado y aprobado`, you will update the `AI Agent Context.md` file with what has been recently done and the `README.md` file if necessary.
+- Every time I write to you (Github Copilot Agent Mode) in your prompt the sentence: `tested and approved` or `probado y aprobado`, you will:
+  - Read the git changes to get additional information about the recent changes
+  - Update the `AI Agent Context.md` file with what has been recently done by you (Github Copilot Agent Mode) and also about whatever you found in the git changes
+  - Update `README.md` file if necessary
+  - Run the command `./shell-scripts/fix-style.sh` to fix lint and format
+  - Run the command `./shell-scripts/tests-coverage.sh` to check all tests are passing and update de coverage percents in the files `AI Agent Context.md` and `README.md`

 Please confirm if you are ready to receive the next task.